Solo5/solo5/docs/architecture.md

 - ease of porting existing and future unikernels to run on top of the Solo5 interface.

-Additionally, Solo5 introduces the concept of a _monitor_, which is loosely the equivalent of QEMU in the standard KVM/QEMU setup.
-The [ukvm](../ukvm/) _monitor_ is designed to be modular from the outset, and is several orders of magnitude smaller in code size than QEMU.
+Additionally, Solo5 introduces the concept of a _tender_, which is loosely the equivalent of QEMU in the standard KVM/QEMU setup.
+The [hvt](../tenders/hvt/) _tender_ is designed to be modular from the outset, and is several orders of magnitude smaller in code size than QEMU.
 (See the original ukvm [paper](https://www.usenix.org/system/files/conference/hotcloud16/hotcloud16_williams.pdf) from Hotcloud 2016 for a detailed comparison).

-Note that ukvm (both the _monitor_ and _target_) are due to be renamed to a better name shortly to reflect both that it is no longer specific to the Linux/KVM hypervisor, and to allow for more _monitors_ using different sandboxing technologies.
+Note that both the hvt _tender_ and _target_ were formerly known as the "ukvm monitor", or just ukvm.
+As of the Solo5 0.4.0 release, these have been renamed to reflect that they are no longer specific to the Linux/KVM hypervisor, and to allow for development of further _tenders_ using different sandboxing technologies.

 ## Goals